6reenhorn/MovieAPP-Backend/README.md

 | DELETE | /api/bookmarks/remove/{movie_id}/ | Delete bookmarked movie |

-### Deployment on AWS (Planned)
+### Deployment on AWS (Deployed)
-- The backend will be deployed using AWS services such as EC2 or Elastic Beanstalk.
+- The backend will be deployed using AWS services such as EC2 or Elastic Beanstalk (Terminated after use).
-- The database can be hosted on AWS RDS (PostgreSQL).
+- The database can be hosted on AWS RDS (PostgreSQL) (Terminated after use).
+#### Render for backend (Deployed) | Neon for database (Deployed)
+- The backend was deployed on Render for free of charge.
+- The database was deployed on Neon for free of charge.

 ### Contribution
 1. Fork the repository